Overview

 From Probolinggo, you have to take a minivan to Cemorelawang, the village at the foot of the volcano.
 From this village, you have different options to explore the area such as walking up yourself or arranging a jeep tour on the spot.

 We have heard that it is also possible to drive to Mount Bromo yourself with a scooter, but we don’t have any more information about this option.
-Therefore, we cannot tell wether it’s a good option or not.
+Therefore, we cannot tell whether it’s a good option or not.

 Best time to visit